tomarankitsingh/Azure-2-GCP-Migration/README.md

 ![Screenshot 2024-09-29 112902](https://github.com/user-attachments/assets/d1634405-9747-4b94-8cdd-78aea7fe7e2e)

 1. Open the Azure portal.
-2. Use the search bar to find "Resource Groups" and click on `Create`.
+2. Use the search bar to find `Resource Groups` and click on `Create`.
 3. Enter `Migrate2GCP-RG` as the **Resource Group Name**.
 4. Choose `West US 2` (or your preferred region) for the **Region**.
 5. Click `Review + Create`, then select `Create`.